 Best for: Being connected, nightlife, international food, long stays

 Lower Sukhumvit (Nana, Asok, Phrom Phong) is lively and international.
 Upper Sukhumvit (Thong Lo, Ekkamai, On Nut) is slightly more local-feeling and often better value.
+As a rough anchor, a good mid-range room runs 1,500–3,000 THB a night, with solid budget options around On Nut for under 1,000.

 Trade-off: Far from the old city temples and the river.
 Tuk-tuks here are tourist-priced.